ol-ko/vue-js-course-labs/lab02/README.md

     ```
     </details>

-1. For each ingredient, that has a price, display price in CHF.
+1. For each ingredient, that has a price, display price.

     <details>
     <summary>Hint</summary>